 The operating millage and budget for this dependent special taxing district must be adopted in accordance with Florida Statutes.
-This procedure requires that this Resolution be considered immediately after the final millage for the Normandy Shores Local Government Neighborhood Improvement District has been adopted (see accompanying District Millage agenda item for details).
+This procedure requires that this Resolution be considered immediately after the millage and budget of the principal taxing authority, i.e., the City of Miami Beach.